MT-GoCode/VdebuggerFollowup/README.md

 conda create -n viper-main python=3.10 -y conda activate viper-main
 # Install the torch wheels that are most compatible with the underlying architecture.
 We had 1080 Ti's, despite 12.8 driver installed, 11.8 wheels is the right one to install.
-# Remember to change 5 parts of this command! torch version, torch wheels, torchvision version, torchvision wheels, index url
-# Here are some that work:
+# Here are some that work, from the official website:
-# pip install torch==2.1.2+cu118 torchvision==0.16.2+cu118 --index-url https://download.pytorch.org/whl/cu118
+# pip install torch torchvision --index-url https://download.pytorch.org/whl/cu118
-# pip install torch==2.6.0+cu126 torchvision==0.21.0+cu126 --index-url https://download.pytorch.org/whl/cu126
+# pip install torch torchvision --index-url https://download.pytorch.org/whl/cu126

 pip install numpy
-pip install accelerate backoff bitsandbytes cityscapesscripts decord dill einops ftfy h5py inflect ipython ipykernel jupyter joblib kornia matplotlib nltk num2words omegaconf openai opencv_python_headless pandas Pillow prettytable pycocotools python_dateutil PyYAML qd regex requests rich scipy setuptools tensorboardX tensorflow timm tqdm wandb word2number yacs gdown spacy pywsd dotenv pip install vllm==0.8.4 # This is important!
-The package maintainers are updating fast and official version 0.8.5 is bronke :( pip install git+https://github.com/openai/CLIP.git
+pip install accelerate backoff bitsandbytes cityscapesscripts decord dill einops ftfy h5py inflect ipython ipykernel jupyter joblib kornia matplotlib nltk num2words omegaconf openai opencv_python_headless pandas Pillow prettytable pycocotools python_dateutil PyYAML qd regex requests rich scipy setuptools tensorboardX tensorflow timm tqdm wandb word2number yacs gdown spacy pywsd dotenv pip install git+https://github.com/openai/CLIP.git

+pip install vllm==0.8.4 # It is important to use this version!
+The package maintainers are updating fast and official version 0.8.5 is broken.
+# Please follow https://docs.vllm.ai/en/stable/getting_started/installation/gpu.html for a guide on how to install VLLM.
+Depending on which wheels you chose to setup viper-main, you should install VLLM compiled with the same wheels.
+# FYI, this will install & force transformers = 4.51.3 and tokenizers == 0.21.0
+# Apparently VLLM messes with conda somehow... best not to do any more installation after this point.

 chmod +x download_models.sh # needs gdown
 ./download_models.sh

-pip install transformers==4.51.3 tokenizers==0.21.0 # make sure these two have compatible versions with one another.
-This will mess up BLIP2 if not done properly

 # Building GLIP
 conda deactivate